International

 Funeral Plan Australia vs. Funeral Bond Australia

-It is essential to distinguish between a "plan" and a "bond," as they serve different financial purposes.
+It is key to distinguish between a "plan" and a "bond," as they serve different financial purposes.

 1. Pre-Paid Funeral Plans